Professional Doctorate in Policy Research and Practice DPRP

 Each core and specialist unit carries 18 credits.
 You must successfully complete 270 credits (at level 8) to be awarded the DPRP:

-- total of at least 72 credits in years 1 to 3
+- total of at least 72 credits during the 2-3 year taught stage

 The Unit Convenor, in consultation with the Director of Studies, designates individual assignment tutors for each student to support work on assignments and to serve as the First Internal Examiner in assessing the assignment.
-Students negotiate the details of each assignment with their designated assignment tutor for the relevant unit.
+You negotiate the details of each assignment with your designated assignment tutor for the relevant unit.

 The 45,000 word supervised thesis will be assessed by the same arrangements and criteria as to those for the award of a PhD.